Announcements

 These compounds improve cerebral blood circulation, facilitating better oxygenation and nutrition, essential for sustained mental focus.

-Furthermore, by strengthening communication between neurons, they allow for faster and more efficient information processing during cognitive tasks.
+In addition, by strengthening communication between neurons, they allow faster and more efficient information processing during cognitive tasks.

 Regular consumption of antioxidants and choline helps protect brain cells from oxidative stress, reducing the risk of cognitive decline.